GYUHO Lee © 2026

 Why This Result Matters

-The problem was never the amount of information — it was knowing what to do next.
+The problem was never the amount of information.
+It was knowing what to do next.

 By reshaping the journey into an action-first flow, Diruni helped users move forward without second-guessing or getting stuck.